Crawl4AI vs Exa in 2026 — OSS Crawler or Neural Search? (with fastCRW Benchmarks)

 - You want both primitives — scrape and search — in one process, behind one API, in one bill.

-- Runtime weight matters: 6.6 MB RAM, 8 MB Docker image, single Rust binary, no Playwright, no Postgres (benchmark).
+- Runtime weight matters: a single small Rust binary, no Playwright, no Postgres (benchmark).

-- Latency matters: 833ms p50 on the 1,000-URL benchmark, versus a Crawl4AI deployment whose tail latency is bounded by Playwright cold starts.
+- Latency matters: lower latency in our public benchmark (see /benchmarks), versus a Crawl4AI deployment whose tail latency is bounded by Playwright cold starts.

 - You want MCP support without writing a wrapper — fastCRW ships an official MCP server.